andreatitolo/11ty_blog/content/now/index.md

 ## Playing

 As with books, I rarely play only one videogame at the time.
-Since Diablo IV came out, I am mostly playing that (Rogue class).
-I put on hold Star Wars Jedi: Survivor, but I plan to finish it soon.
+I am basically playing only Baldurs Gate 3 these days, and waiting for Starfield.
 Also sometimes I do a few matches here and there of Crusader Kings III and Hearts of Iron IV.

 ## Watching

-I am actively watching Silo, which started slowly but now I am really enjoying it (and the slow pace of a weekly episode) and Ted Lasso.
+I am actively watching Ahsoka and Shrinking.
 Less demanding but still highly enjoyable is Vinland Saga (Season 2).
 I put on hold Mr. Robot, but I plan to restart watching it soon.

 ## Learning